 Under all the action alternatives, the designation of corridors dedicated to future use would cause indirect impacts to livestock grazing.
 Indirect impacts to grazing allotments from subsequent construction, operation, and decommissioning activities could include the loss of forage, potential disruptions to calving and lambing areas and periods, and increased mortality and injuries to livestock resulting from increased vehicle traffic.
 In addition, livestock could be temporarily displaced from preferred grazing areas and range improvements (including water sources) by construction activities.
 Loss of forage could result from surface disturbance related to construction of the proposed corridors and aboveground facilities and the placement of permanent structures and facilities.
-It is not anticipated that new road construction would be required to access the proposed corridors on federal lands; if access road construction is deemed necessary, roads would be built to minimum allowable federal standards.
+It is not anticipated that new road construction is deemed necessary, roads would be built to minimum allowable federal standards.
 In addition, loss of forage could result from the potential conversion of native vegetation communities because of indirect effects such as erosion and the invasion and spread of noxious and invasive weed species.